-Most of us have never spent so much time in our homes as we have in the past few months.
+Most of us have never spent so much time in our homes as we have over the past year.
 While being indoors led to many of us picking up new habits and learning new skills, spending so much time in our living space can also shine a light on the aesthetics and comfort of our homes.
 If your living space is looking a bit tired, bland or uninspired and you want to give it a revamp, you don’t need to spend a fortune.
 From jazzing up your sofa with bright cushions and throws, to painting your floorboards, here are 10 affordable ways you can improve your living space.

 1. Buy some house plants and arrange them

 Plants are one of the easiest and most effective ways to improve your living space.
 They add colour, vibrance and life to any room, and they’re affordable to buy, and easy to look after.
 Perhaps the biggest benefit, however, is the effect they can have on your wellbeing.
 Multiple studies show indoor plants can boost mood, productivity, focus and creativity, as well as reduce stress and tiredness.
 Plus, they also help create clean air by absorbing toxins and producing oxygen, so they can quickly turn a stale and stuffy room into a living, breathing indoor space.

 You can buy plants from your local florist or supermarket, or browse in garden centres or DIY stores.
 You can choose to have a few large, statement house plants, or plenty of smaller plants – or both, if you like the idea of a really green living space.
 To create the illusion of your living space being filled with greenery, it’s best to arrange groups of small plants at varying heights.
 Have a read of this article on how to create your own urban jungle in your living area.